No this isn't what would happen if Superman and Wonder Woman hooked up

 - Luke and Lorelai on Gilmore Girls.

-- Stefan and Elena from The Vampire Diaries.
+- Damon and Elena from The Vampire Diaries.

 - J.D. and Elliott on Scrubs.
 This is lampshaded by several characters who compare them to Ross and Rachel.